runtechx/oss-stack/labs/almalinux/rhcsa-notas-ex200-v10.md

 - Manage SELinux port labels
 - Use boolean settings to modify system SELinux settings

+>[!NOTE]
+> As with all Red Hat performance-based exams, configurations must persist after reboot without intervention.
+>
+>Red Hat reserves the right to add, modify, and remove objectives.
+Such changes will be made public in advance through revisions to this document.

 # Videos about the Exam

 - [RHCSA 9/10 Exam Prep: Real EX200 Questions & Step-by-Step Solutions (2026) Ex200 Prep Full Exam](https://www.youtube.com/watch?v=Odr61cc6CpE)